Request using the Catalogue or fetch from the shelf?

-At the Social Sciences library, the Law Library, the Faculty of Science Libraries as well as at the University Library's basement open stacks (S-UB), books and journals may be fetched directly from the shelf and checked out at the library desk.
-This material may also be requested using the Catalogue.
+At the Social and Behavioural Sciences library, the Law Library, the Science Library, the Walaeus Library, the African Studies Centre Library as well as at the University Library's basement open stacks (S-UB), books and journals may be fetched directly from the shelf and checked out at the library desk.
+These items may also be requested using the Catalogue.

 The loan period is 3 weeks.
 The maximum number of materials to have checked out to your account is 50.

 Delivery times may vary according to the selected pick-up location.
 You will receive an e-mail as soon as a publication is ready for pick-up.
 The status of your requests will also be shown in ‘my account’ in the Catalogue.
-Requests will be kept for 3 days.
+Requests will be kept for 3 days (Wijnhaven Library: 5 days).